-the infinite is an evolving fictional world invented by Haft-Candell as a way to recontextualize our present moment.
+the infinite is a philosophy invented by Haft-Candell as a way to recontextualize our present moment.
 It provides a space to experimentally build new systems, both in artwork and pedagogy.
 Learning, analyzing, reevaluating and adapting are central to the infinite.

 the infinite school aims to facilitate supportive networks, embraces cycles of endless learning and teaching, and pays homage to historical and contemporary models of ceramics education outside of the institution.